argonne-lcf/athenak-vis/README.md

 ❯ python make_athdf.py -v /grand/RadBlackHoleAcc/vis/edd_survey/16_8_d30_s3/edd_survey.full
 ```

 Converts 600 `.bin` files, 6.6 GB each, to `.athdf` files (2.1 GB each) and `.athdf.xdmf` files (5.0 MB each).
-This simulation used SMR with 8 levels of refinement, so all files have the same number of MeshBlocks and occupy the same amount of storage space.
+This simulation used SMR with 8 levels of refinement, so all source `.bin` files have the same number of MeshBlocks and occupy the same amount of storage space (and take roughly 1.5 minutes to convert).
+Approx. 4.0 TB source files reduced to about 2.1 TB in about 15 hours, if serial.

-Cannot run on a Polaris UAN without getting killed due to memory limits.
+Cannot run on a Polaris UAN without getting killed due to memory limits (at least for 6.6 GB source file).
+Example usage on a compute node:
 ```bash
 ❯ qsub -A RadBlackHoleAcc -q debug -I -l select=1,walltime=0:60:00,filesystems=swift:grand ❯ module use /soft/modulefiles/; module load conda/2024-04-29; conda activate